-(1) The pro forma as adjusted information discussed above is illustrative only.
+- (1) In connection with the completion of this offering, all of our preferred shares will convert into ordinary shares.
+Other than our series D preferred shares, all outstanding preferred shares will convert to ordinary shares on a one-to-one basis.
+Our series D preferred shares will be converted to ordinary shares on the basis of a formula that is based on the price of this offering.
+Unless otherwise indicated, all share number gives effect to the assumed conversion of our preferred shares into ordinary shares on a one-to-one basis, including with respect to our series D preferred shares.
+See "Series D Conversion" for further discussion. - The pro forma as adjusted information discussed above is illustrative only.
 Our share premium and total (deficit)/equity following the completion of this offering are subject to adjustment based on the actual initial public offering price and other terms of this offering determined at pricing.
-Assuming the number of ADSs offered by us as set forth on the cover page of this prospectus remains the same, and after deduction of underwriting discounts and commissions and the estimated offering expenses payable by us, a \$1.00 change in the assumed initial public offering price of \$ per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease each of share premium and total shareholders' (deficit)/equity by \$ million.
+Assuming the number of ADSs offered by us as set forth on the cover page of this prospectus remains the same, and after deduction of underwriting discounts and commissions and the estimated offering expenses payable by us, a \$1.00 change in the assumed initial public offering price of \$ per ADS (the mid-point of the estimated range of the initial offering price shown on the front cover of this prospectus) would, in the case of an increase, increase and, in the case of a decrease, decrease each of share premium and total shareholders' (deficit)/equity by million.